Novelty candidate

 Vermin Supreme, one of the best-known contemporary novelty candidates in the United States.

-A novelty candidate (also known as satirical candidate, parody candidate or joke candidate) is a person who runs for political office in an election as a form of satire or protest, without seriously expecting to win.
-Novelty candidates often (but need not) propose ridiculous policies, which are unreasonably specific and trivial, overwhelmingly unpopular or of other characteristics that make them ridiculous.
+A novelty candidate (also known as satirical candidate, parody candidate, or joke candidate) is a person who runs (or stands, in the United Kingdom) for political office in an election as a form of satire or protest, without seriously expecting to win.
+Novelty candidates often (but need not) propose ridiculous policies, which are unreasonably specific and trivial, or overwhelmingly unpopular, or have other characteristics that make them ridiculous.

-Novelty candidates are sometimes additionally perennial candidates, but whereas perennial candidates sometimes run on substantive policy issues, novelty candidacies are typically run for satirical purposes.
+Some novelty candidates are also perennial candidates, but whereas perennial candidates sometimes run on substantive policy issues, novelty candidacies are typically run for satirical purposes.

 Examples

 In the United Kingdom

+Count Binface, one of the best-known novelty candidates in the United Kingdom.

-Novelty candidates and parties are a staple of British general elections, as running for Parliament of the United Kingdom typically only requires a £500 deposit and 10 signatures from registered voters.
-Candidates may either be affiliated with a novelty party, run as independents, or create their own political party.
+Novelty candidates and parties are a staple of British general elections, as standing for election to Parliament of the United Kingdom typically only requires a £500 deposit and 10 signatures from registered voters.
+Candidates may either be affiliated with a novelty party, stand as independents, or create their own political party.

-The oldest and most prominent novelty party is the Official Monster Raving Loony Party, founded in 1982.
-Notably, a handful of their policy proposals (such as pubs being allowed to stay open throughout the day) have actually been implemented.
+Perhaps inspired by Monty Python's 1970 television comedy sketch, "Election Night Special" and a similar parody by The Goodies, Philip Sargent stood in the 1976 Cambridge by-election for a party called "Science Fiction Looney".
+In the 1979 United Kingdom general election, Auberon Waugh stood against Jeremy Thorpe as the "Dog Lovers’ Party", referencing the Thorpe affair scandal in which a dog had been shot.
+The most prominent and longest-lived British novelty party is the Official Monster Raving Loony Party, founded in 1982.
+Notably, a handful of their policy proposals (such as pubs being allowed to stay open throughout the day, the abolition of dog licences and the phasing out of the Eleven-plus exam) have actually been implemented.

-Other examples include Lord Buckethead, "independent space warrior" Count Binface, Mr. Fishfinger, the Elmo-costumed Bobby Smith, an AI chatbot, and a pub owner who listed his pub as a political party and himself as a candidate for advertising purposes.
+Other examples are Lord Buckethead, "independent space warrior" Count Binface, Mr. Fishfinger, the Elmo-costumed Bobby Smith, an AI chatbot, and a pub owner who listed his pub as a political party and himself as a candidate for advertising purposes.

 In Iceland

 In 2024, the Icelandic glacier Snæfellsjökull was running in the Icelandic presidential election.
 Icelandic law requires presidential candidates to be at least 35 years old, hold Icelandic citizenship, and have no criminal record.
-To meet these criteria and secure the glacier’s place on the nomination list, campaign founder Dr. Angela Rawlings legally changed her middle name to "Snæfellsjökull".
+To meet these criteria and secure the glacier's place on the nomination list, campaign founder Dr. Angela Rawlings legally changed her middle name to "Snæfellsjökull".
 The unconventional candidacy drew international media attention, sparking debates on the political representation of nonhuman entities.